shadyabh/Correction-Filter/README.md

 Here we present the results of our approach on images with no ground-truth images

 ### Images from Set5 dataset
 Here we take images from Set5 and apply our blind SR (scale factor of 2) algorithm on them directly (without down-sampling them).

+On the left is DBPN without correction, right is with estimated correction filter.

 <img width="500" src="https://github.com/shadyabh/Correction-Filter/blob/master/figs/blind_SR/bird_.png"> <img width="500" src="https://github.com/shadyabh/Correction-Filter/blob/master/figs/blind_SR/bird_x2_corr_est.png">